Characterization: new developments for toxicity

 In currently available methods for ecotoxicity LCIA, some potentially relevant impact pathways are often overlooked.
 One of these pathways is the bioaccumulation of chemicals in aquatic food chains.
 During my PhD research, my co-workers and I developed a method to include the impact of chemical emissions on warm-blooded predators in freshwater food chains.

 Another pathway that is often neglected is the human toxicity of indoor chemical emissions in occupational and consumer settings.
-We developed a method to include this type of toxicity in LCA, while accounting for variation in exposure scenarios.
-A case study on metal degreasing showed that, for an assessment of the life cycle impacts for human toxicity, toxicity from indoor chemical exposure is of major importance.
+We developed a method to include this type of toxicity in LCA while accounting for variation in exposure scenarios.
+A case study on metal degreasing showed that, for an assessment of the life cycle impacts for human toxicity, toxicity from indoor chemical exposure is of significant importance.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.